Alain-T/AWS/JumpBox/README.md

 - attach it to the "JumpBoxTest" VPC,
 - Add to the route table "JumpBoxTest" the route :
   - 0.0.0.0/0 : "JumpBoxTest-IGW",
-- create a new route table "JumpBoxPrivate",
+- create a new route table "JumpBoxPrivate" in the VPC "JumpBoxTest",
 - in the "JumpBoxTest" VPC, create a security group named "JumpBox-SecurityGroup" accepting SSH from anywhere,

 Instances Settings: